AniswarAsokkumar/dodge-the-creeps-game/README.md

 Player Respawn Mechanics: Ensuring the player could be hit multiple times required precise timing of collision shape re-enabling and proper reset of the player's Area2D monitoring capabilities.

 The final implementation successfully provides players with three lives, complete with visual feedback, while maintaining the game's core mechanics and challenge level.
-The only bug i couldnt fix or rather logic was how to get the timer to continue till the end, i always got some logic error with it so i finally just made it in essence restart the game without the HUD elemented whenever we lose a life and I allow it to do that three times before it says game over.
-I just made it work, there should be a better way to do this for sure.